 Bob advises and represents clients in land development and real estate, including master planning, zoning, subdivision, site plans, and special exceptions.
 This includes advocating in legislative matters at both local and state levels, and participating in court proceedings.
 He is experienced in issues like smart growth, traffic management, adequate public facilities controls, public infrastructure, mixed-use planned development, environmental issues, urban design, affordable housing, real estate taxation, and historic preservation.

 Bob is a Life Director of the Maryland Building Industry Association, he holds various positions with the Urban Land Institute, and he is a former Chair of the Montgomery Chamber of Commerce.

 When he’s not working, Bob, who was raised in Montgomery County, enjoys being outdoors.
 He is an avid skier, and has been to more than 40 resorts in five different countries.
-He also plays golf and bikes.
+He also plays golf, bikes and is learning to the play the guitar.
 After a workout, he takes pleasure in good food and wine; fortunately, his wife is a gourmet cook.

 - University of Maryland (B.S. in Business and Management, 1973)

 - Listed in Chambers USA in Real Estate: Land Use (2010-present)

 - Listed in The Best Lawyers in America in Land Use & Zoning Law and Real Estate Law (2007-present)

 - Named to Top Attorney List by Bethesda Magazine (2019)

 - Named Washington, DC’s Land Use & Zoning Law “Lawyer of the Year” by The Best Lawyers in America (2018, 2014)